Mesh

 bash scripts/verify-m043-s04-fly.sh

-Note: The Fly verifier is intentionally read-only.
+Note: The Fly verifier is intentionally read-only and intentionally secondary.
 Use bash scripts/verify-m043-s04-fly.sh --help when you only want the non-live syntax/help path.
-Live mode inspects an already-deployed app and optionally reads an existing continuity key with CLUSTER_PROOF_REQUEST_KEY; it does not create new work or mutate authority.
+Live mode inspects an already-deployed reference app and optionally reads an existing continuity key with CLUSTER_PROOF_REQUEST_KEY; it does not create new work, does not mutate authority, and does not replace the portable staged PostgreSQL starter contract.

 Operator workflow across the public clustered surfaces